 It is intended for developers and contributors who want to build, debug, or improve the application.

-If you just want to download and use Color Cop, please visit the official website: colorcop.net
+If you just want to download and use Color Cop, visit the official website: colorcop.net, which provides the latest stable installer and user-focused information.

 This repository is focused on development, issue tracking, and contribution workflows.